-In an attempt to explore VEX I managed to compare it with its popular version (VOPs) and saw some very different results.
-The main underlying idea was to understand the merits and demerits of each and study the application of them in different situations.
+In an attempt to explore VEX, I managed to compare it with its popular version (VOPs) and saw some very different results.
+The main underlying idea was to understand the merits and demerits of each and study their application of them in different situations.

 We will start by exploring the VOP Network:

-In this network I have manipulated the position data before plugging it into the turbulent noise thereby creating a warping effect.
+In this network, I have manipulated the position data before plugging it into the turbulent noise thereby creating a warping effect.
 To control rotation we will need to use Quaternions as they carry the Angle as well as the Direction data as a "Vector4".
 However Position is a Vector3 type of data therefore we must convert it to a Vector4, this can be multiplied by the Quaternion to control rotation.
-In order to create the interesting swirl we must blend the Original Position and the New Rotated position together.
+To create an interesting swirl we must blend the Original Position and the New Rotated position.
 This can be done using a simple radial ramp map which can be plugged into the bias input of the Color Mix VOP.
-This data is finally ready to be plugged into the Turbulent Noise which will cause it to rotate inwards and be used a Displacement Map.
+This data is finally ready to be plugged into the Turbulent Noise which will cause it to rotate inwards and be used as a Displacement Map.